-The security environment of an application running on a logical channel is inherited when a new channel is opened.
+The security environment of an application running on a logical channel is inherited when a new channel is opened from the non-basic channel.
+It is set to the default security environment as determined after ATR when the new channel is opened from the basic channel.
 The default security environment for the UICC after the ATR is set according to table 9.1.
 In case of a multi application capable UICC for the implementation of table 9.1 all application PINs assigned on the UICC are considered as APPL_PIN, i.e. if at least one of the application PINs is disabled, the default SE is SE#0 except for the case where the universal PIN is enabled but the default usage qualifier (see clause 9.5.2) is set to "do not use" as defined in table 9.1 (DUUP).